What is real-time analytics?

 Real-time analytics often takes place at the edge of the network to ensure that data analysis is done as close to the data's origin as possible.
-In addition to edge computing, other technologies that support real-time analytics include:
+In addition to edge computing, other technologies that support real-time analytics include the following:

-- Processing in memory -- a chip architecture in which the processor is integrated into a memory chip to reduce latency.
+- Processing in memory is a chip architecture in which the processor is integrated into a memory chip to reduce latency.

-- In-database analytics -- a technology that allows data processing to be conducted within the database by building analytic logic into the database itself.
+- In-database analytics is a technology that allows data processing to be conducted within the database by building analytic logic into the database itself.

-- Data warehouse appliances -- a combination of hardware and software products designed specifically for analytical processing.
+- Data warehouse appliances are a combination of hardware and software products designed specifically for analytical processing.
 An appliance allows the purchaser to deploy a high-performance data warehouse right out of the box.

-- In-memory analytics -- an approach to querying data when it resides in random access memory, as opposed to querying data that is stored on physical disks.
+- In-memory analytics is an approach to querying data when it resides in random access memory, as opposed to querying data that is stored on physical disks.

-- Massively parallel programming -- the coordinated processing of a program by multiple processors that work on different parts of the program, with each processor using its own operating system and memory.
+- Massively parallel programming is the coordinated processing of a program by multiple processors that work on different parts of the program, with each processor using its own operating system and memory.

 In order for the real-time data to be useful, the real-time analytics applications being used should have high availability and low response times.
 These applications should also feasibly manage large amounts of data, up to terabytes.
 This should all be done while returning answers to queries within seconds.